Menu Close

 Activities that get the endorphins pumping (like sports and exercise) can also keep depression at bay and they are healthy ways to relieve frustration and stress.
 This is also a good time to try something new like the cooking class you always wanted to take or the vegetable garden you mapped out a few years ago.

-Invest in Self Care
+Invest in self care

 When anyone writes about self care, they tend to give bland examples like getting your haircut or going for a massage.
 For many of us, those aren’t examples of self care – they fall into the “self maintenance” category.
-So, let’s define what self care is.
-According to the Self Care Federation, self care is the “practice of individuals looking after their own health using the knowledge and information available to them.”
-The World Health Organization defines it as “the ability of individuals…to promote health, prevent disease, maintain health, and to cope with illness and disability with or without the support of a healthcare provider.”
+So, let’s first define what self care is.

 Clear as mud, right?